CloudBytes-Academy/CloudBytes.dev/content/aws/75000000-flask-on-beanstalk.md

     application.run(debug=True)
 ```

-You also need to capture the dependecies in a file named `requirements.txt` and paste the following code into it.
+b) You also need to capture the dependecies in a file named `requirements.txt` and paste the following code into it.

 ```text
 Flask
 ```
-### Zip the files
+### 2. Zip the files

-Install zip utility.
+a) Install zip utility.

 ```bash
 sudo apt-get install zip
 ```

-Then zip the files.
+b) Then zip the files.

 ```bash
 zip -r aws-flask-app.zip application.py requirements.txt
 ```

-### Upload the files to S3
+### 3. Upload the files to S3

-First you need to create an S3 bucket where these artefacts will be staged before deployment to Elastic Beanstalk.
+a) First you need to create an S3 bucket where these artefacts will be staged before deployment to Elastic Beanstalk.

 ```bash
 aws elasticbeanstalk create-storage-location